openequella/openequella.github.io/guides/ManageInstitutions.md

 ## Clone an Institution

-EQUELLA provides a Clone option that condenses an institution’s export and import to the same EQUELLA server, to a single step process.
+openEQUELLA provides a Clone option that condenses an institution’s export and import to the same openEQUELLA server, to a single step process.

 It is advised that the institution be disabled before cloning.
 Doing so removes access to the institution.
 This reduces the chance of data becoming corrupted or lost while cloning, as changes cannot be made to the institution while it is disabled.